panoply/spx/readme.md

 #### `cache`

 Enable or Disable caching.
 Each page visit request is cached and used in subsequent visits to the same location.
-Setting this to `false` is discourage as all visits will be fetched over the network and `data-pjax-cache` attribute configs will be ignored.
+Setting this to `false` is discourage as all visits will be fetched over the network and `data-spx-cache` attribute configs will be ignored.

 > If `cache` is disabled then prefetches will be dispatched using HTML5 `<link>` prefetches, else when cache is enabled it uses XHR.